nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

     your scalar ref and then when the first object goes out of scope it runs the destructor, and the other object is now referring to freed memory and will probably segfault during its next use.
-  * When you create a new thread in a threaded perl, it clones objects, creating the same bug.
+  * When you create a new thread in a threaded Perl, it clones objects, creating the same bug.
-  * The pointer is stored as an integer visible to perl, and could get altered by sloppy/buggy perl code, and then you get a segfault.
+  * The pointer is stored as an integer visible to Perl, and could get altered by sloppy/buggy Perl code, and then you get a segfault.
   * A user could subclass the XS object, and write their own DESTROY method that forgets to call `$self->SUPER::DESTROY`, leaking the C object.
-  * Sloppy/buggy perl code could re-bless the class, also bypassing the `DESTROY` call.
+  * Sloppy/buggy Perl code could re-bless the class, also bypassing the `DESTROY` call.
-  * Sloppy/buggy perl code could call DESTROY on something which isn't the blessed scalar-ref containing a valid pointer.
+  * Sloppy/buggy Perl code could call DESTROY on something which isn't the blessed scalar-ref containing a valid pointer.

 While most of these scenarios *shouldn't* happen, if by unfortunate circumstances they